vhscom/after-dark/README.md

 After Dark comes preinstalled with a tiny SVG favicon embedded into every page.
 To customize it create a file named `favicon.html` under `/layouts/partials` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.

 **Why SVG?** Simple.
 They have a smaller file size and are more flexible.
 SVG favicons can be styled with CSS or even animated with JavaScript.
-Firefox added support for them in Release 41, and Chrome has [an open issue](https://bugs.chromium.org/p/chromium/issues/detail?id=294179) tracking the support request.
+Firefox added support for them in Release 41, which you can preview the current icon until [other browsers](http://caniuse.com/#feat=link-icon-svg) fall in line.

 ## Contributing